evilsocket/arc/README.md

 - Custom lists.
 - Bitcoin wallet address with auto updating balance.

-Elements can be created (with optional expiration dates), arranged and edited using `arc` and are stored on `arcd` safely.
+Elements can be created (with optional expiration dates), arranged and edited using `arc` and are stored on `arcd` as AES256 encrypted (and compressed) raw data.

 ## Hardware?